Financial Aid Policies

 Return of Title IV Funds

 Students that withdraw from all classes prior to completing more than 60% of a semester will have their eligibility for aid recalculated based on the percent of the semester completed.
 For example, a student who withdraws and completes 30% of the semester will have “earned” only 30% of any Title IV aid they are entitled to.
 The school and/or the student must return the remaining 70%.
-Students considering withdrawal from all classes PRIOR to completing 60% of the semester are strongly encouraged to contact the Financial Aid Office to determine how withdrawal will affect current and future financial aid.
+Students considering withdrawal from all classes PRIOR to completing 60% of the semester are strongly encouraged to contact Financial Aid to determine how withdrawal will affect current and future financial aid.

 A student may receive federal financial aid for only one retake of any previously passed course or its equivalency.
 A second retake of a previously passed course is not eligible to count toward enrollment status for federal aid and therefore federal aid may not be paid for that course.